hypercore-protocol/blog/posts/announcing-hyperdrive-10.md

 We're exploring various approaches based on [inodes](https://en.wikipedia.org/wiki/Inode) for (2).
 As with general multiwriter, there's a tricky balancing act involved.
 More sophisticated indexing that supports these updates will unavoidably increase read latencies in files without random-access modifications.
 This won't cut it if you're watching a large movie, never modified after it was first written, from start to end.

-We'll surely have to use a hybrid approach, and we're still actively researching this.
+We'll surely have to use a hybrid approach; we're still actively researching this.

 ### Garbage Collection